isomerpages/pa-cdcse/_available-support/Assistance Schemes/South East Edu Care Fund.md

 This is not needed if there is another student between 7 and 16 years old in the same household.

 ### How to apply:
-Interested residents will be required to submit an application form via Formsg (main mode).
-This FormSG will be available on our website at the start of scheme from **16 October 2023** and publicised through our social media pages.
+Interested residents will be required to apply via Formsg.
+This FormSG will be available on 16 Oct.

 Residents may request hardcopy application forms from South East CDC if required.